Menu

 What is ASVA's stance on Dry Needling?

-Dry Needling, originally called Dry Needling Acupuncture, is a term developed by Physical Therapists to differentiate themselves from Acupuncturists in the 1970's.
-To perform dry needling, filiform, FDA approved "Acupuncture needles" are used.
-Dry Needling is a technique used in Sports/Orthopedic Acupuncture that is used by Licensed Acupuncturists, Chiropractors, and Physical Therapists.
+Dry Needling is a type of Acupuncture.
+However, not all Acupuncture is dry needling.
+To perform dry needling, filiform, FDA approved "Acupuncture needles" are used to penetrate the skin into areas of tight muscles or adhesions.
+Dry Needling is a technique used in Sports/Orthopedic Acupuncture and used by Licensed Acupuncturists, Medical Doctors, Chiropractors, and Physical Therapists.
 With appropriate training and practice, dry needling is very effective for pain management.

 Virginia has inadequate training laws and regulations to practice Dry Needling safely